Insight-Services-APAC/azure-identity-and-access-powershell/azure/b2b-user/README.md

 # Introduction
 TBC

-# Self Service Sign Up Steps
+# Self Service Sign Up | Feature Overview

 To better manage the onboarding of B2B users, Azure has introduced a feature allowing user self-service sign-up.
 This feature, currently in Preview, utilises 'User Flows' to formalise and automate a custom onboarding process.